NeoHeart Europe 2026

 - Thursday 9-Friday 10 July: NeoHeart Europe 2026 Conference

-The NeoHeart Europe 2026 call for abstracts is now open!
+The NeoHeart Europe 2026 call for abstracts deadline has now passed.
+Entrants have been informed of the outcome.

 The three top-scoring abstracts/cases will be invited to give an oral presentation during the conference.
 The next ten highest scoring abstracts/cases will be invited to give a poster presentation next to their digital poster during the conference evening networking reception on Thursday 9 July.
 The remaining accepted abstracts/cases will be displayed during the conference as digital posters.
 All accepted abstracts will be published in BMJ Paediatrics Open (N.B. only abstracts will be published; case reports will not be published).